-If you’re wondering how to time contractions, here are the basics: note the start of one contraction, note the end of that contraction, and then note the start of the next contraction.
+Accurately timing contractions can be the key to understanding your pregnant body.
+To time contractions, there are a few basics: note the start of one contraction, note the end of that contraction, and then note the start of the next contraction.
 This will help you compute the duration (how long each contraction lasts) and frequency (how far apart are they).

 Simple enough, right?